 Starting a new company is always a difficult task.
 Apart from the capital, day-to-day operations, and the construction of an office, you must also register with numerous regulatory bodies and tax authorities.
-If you want to register a construction firm in Pakistan, you’ll want to go a step farther than most other enterprises to have the right licensing.
-As a result, to make the process easier for you here is a complete step-by-step guide about how to register a construction company in Pakistan.
+If you want to register a construction firm in Pakistan, you’ll want to go a step further than most other enterprises to have the right licensing.
+As a result, to make the process easier for you here is a complete step-by-step guide on how to register a construction company in Pakistan.

 The registration of a construction business in Pakistan is separated into three stages

 - Registration with Pakistan’s Securities & Exchange Commission

 - Registration with the Federal Board of Revenue

 Each one of these operations contains a set of phases, each with its own set of requirements.
 To begin a construction business, you must first register your company with Pakistan’s Securities & Exchange Board.
 Afterward, when, you must register your business with the Federal Board of Revenue and apply for a National Employer Identification Number (NTN).
 Once you’ve completed all of these steps, you’ll have to create your account with the Pakistan Engineering Council in order to start operating as a contractor.

 In Pakistan, you also can register your construction company with the Association of Builders and Developers of Pakistan, or ABAD.
 This is not, however, required.

 Registration With The Pakistani Securities And Exchange Commission

 The Securities and Exchange Commission of Pakistan, or SECP, is the country’s major economic regulatory agency.
 The main tasks of the SECP, which is based in Islamabad, also include the registration of corporations in Pakistan and the regulation and monitoring of the corporate sector.
 These functions are handled by the commission’s regional offices, also called Registered Office Offices or CROs.